ror-community/ror-site/content/blog/2022-08-29-handling-names-in-ror.md

 ## Names in context: ROR aims and scope

-In order to understand how ROR handles organization names, it's helpful to think about them in the larger context of ROR's aims and scope.
+In order to understand how ROR handles organization names, it is important to understand the wider context of ROR's aims and scope.

 ROR is a global, community-led registry of open persistent identifiers for research organizations.
 ROR was developed to provide an open and community-driven solution to the problem of identifying affiliations in research outputs.
-First and foremost, ROR is a registry of persistent identifiers for research organizations, and the registry's purpose is to enable connections in scholarly infrastructure between research organizations, research outputs, and researchers.
+First and foremost, ROR is a *registry of persistent identifiers for research organizations*, and the registry's purpose is to *enable connections in scholarly infrastructure* between research organizations, research outputs, and researchers.

-In this way, ROR differs from other types of databases about institutions, because identifying affiliations is a specific type of use case.

-For example, ROR is not designed to be a registry of legal entity information about organizations, because an organization's legal name may not be the same as the organization name used as an affiliation.
-Scholarship published by researchers from the University of California is not affiliated with "Regents of the University of California" (the university's legal name).
+In this way, ROR differs from other types of databases about institutions, because it is uniquely focused on the use case of identifying affiliations.
+For example, ROR is not designed to be a registry of legal entity information about organizations, because an organization's legal name may not be the same as the organization name used as an affiliation—i.e., scholarship published by researchers from the University of California is not affiliated with "Regents of the University of California" (the university's legal name).

 ROR is also not designed to promote or rank the value or quality of a given organization's research outputs.
 If an organization is included in ROR, it simply means that some research has been or will soon be associated with that organization.
 Inclusion in ROR does not imply anything about the quality or legitimacy of this research.